toddledev/documentation/docs/13-contexts/02-working-with-contexts/index.md

 - Context workflows can be triggered from any workflow or event handler within the component

 ::: info
-When multiple ancestor components provide the same context, the nearest ancestor takes precedence.
+When multiple ancestor components provide the same context, the closest ancestor takes precedence.
 :::